Daily noise that works faster than a stream of caffeine

 evokes those mixed emotions.

-Another Country that sounds like a splendid tribute to The Velvet Underground of the
+His sombre vocals, the overall gloomy tone and slow, shadowy pace (except for Another Country that sounds like a splendid tribute to The Velvet Underground of the

 music feels like he got lost in a labyrinth of uncomfortable memories most of the time leading to a spellbinding and bone-chilling opus.
 Melancholic poetry in motion.
 You can